 Church Decline is Caused by Lack of Revival

 What are the alternatives?
 The sharp change could be due to a dramatic change in child retention.
-However it does not change much during 1895 – 1968 and then it is quite smooth .
-So this is rejected
+However, it does not change much during 1895 – 1968 and then it is quite smooth .
+So this explanation is rejected.

 Estimated Early Data

 Compare the same revivals with actual membership figures.
-The 1904/5 revival marks then end of growth for the church, the end of the age of universal revivals in Wales, ones that lead to national church growth.
-Again this graph makes clear that after the rapid growth following the 1859/60 revival then growth slowed to a halt.
-There were now less revivals.
+The 1904/5 revival marks the end of growth for the church, the end of the age of universal revivals in Wales, ones that lead to national church growth.
+Again this graph makes clear that after the rapid growth following the 1859/60 revival, then growth slowed to a halt.
+There were now fewer revivals.
 The church was now failing to keep up with the rapidly growing population .
 Growth picked up from 1890 but peaked in the last revival.
 Again growth only occurred as long as there were revivals.

 Compare Conversion Rates

 Note also the 3.75% to 4.15% conversion rate is an average figure.
-They will have been periods where this figure will have been lower and of course some higher – perhaps as high as the 6% of the 1904/5 revival.
-However in that revival the high conversion rate was temporary.
-From 1760s to 1870s the high conversion rate was ongoing.
+They will have been periods where this figure will have been lower and, of course, some higher – perhaps as high as the 6% of the 1904/5 revival.
+However, in that revival, the high conversion rate was temporary.
+From the 1760s to the 1870s the high conversion rate was ongoing.
 There is no doubt that internal migration and church planting would have helped keep the rate high.
 But such an increase of the presence of the church in new communities is one of the by-products of revival, so this feature is expected.
-Without conversions new churches cannot be planted!
+Without conversions, new churches cannot be planted!

 Thus I conclude that revival was the primary cause of the high conversion rate, which in turn was the cause of church growth.

-Conversely the lack of revivals after 1859-60 was the cause of the decline in conversion rate and ultimately the decline of the church.
+Conversely, the lack of revivals after 1859-60 was the cause of the decline in conversion rate and, ultimately, the decline of the church.
 Again there is no difficulty in extending this conclusion across the other denominations.
-Thus it is clear the lack of revival is the primary cause of church decline, as without revival the church cannot convert enough people to grow.
+Thus it is clear the lack of revival is the primary cause of church’s decline, as without revival, the church cannot convert enough people to grow.

 Notes & References

 Revival is initially a work in believers, giving them an intense experience of the presence of God, a baptism of the Holy Spirit as at Pentecost.
-The result of the revival is that revived Christians are more effective at witnessing Christ to people, thus more people in the church catch the fire, and more people from outside the church are converted.
+The result of the revival is that revived Christians are more effective at witnessing Christ to people.
+Thus, more people in the church catch the fire, and more people from outside the church are converted.
 Although passing on the fire to unbelievers and believers can explain much of the progress of a revival, which is why it has similar dynamics to the spread of the disease, there is nevertheless some mystery as well.
 Some people get an awareness of God just from being close to the locality of a revival, without having any contact with anyone.
 Some are filled with the Spirit or converted spontaneously.
-Some catch the fire through hearing of the revival by second-hand means such as media reports.
+Others catch the fire by hearing about the revival by second-hand means such as media reports.
+See: